open/close all folders

-- Does Not Like Shoes: Mainly in the anime version.
+- Does Not Like Shoes: She primarily goes barefoot in the anime version.

 - Genki Girl: With all the crap she has to put with, you'll wonder how she does it.
 At least, until Keita tells her that she doesn't have to hide her pain anymore, and says it's okay for her to cry.
 Then the dam breaks.

 - I Want My Beloved to Be Happy: She comes to realize that the Doppleliner System would remain in effect, as long as she and Keita are bonded to each other.
 In the end, she parts ways with him and returns to The Pure Place, where she remains 'til the end of her days.

 - Literal Change of Heart: In the anime version, by swapping hers with Keita's, in order to save his life.

 - Near-Rape Experience: Hiyou finally gets her alone and was moments away from doing this, when Keita arrives.